adkron/dirtyinformation.com/_posts/2014-2-2-smaller-is-better.markdown

 Now, I admit that this story could go into different format issues, but I would stop here.
 This story is the right focused size.
 I estimate it at less than a day.
 There isn't much left open to interpretation.
-There is a little wiggle room on how the registation is not completed, but there isn't room to run.
+There is a little wiggle room on how the registration is not completed, but there isn't room to run.
 It would be very difficult for the scope creeper to rear his ugly head.
 Scope creeper says, "I just saw that we need to make sure the user provides a password."
 You can respond with,